The Software Selection Process (One-Month Timeline)

 Demo Solutions

-Once you’ve reviewed individual options, narrow the field down to a couple providers whose solutions you’d like to demo.
+Once you’ve reviewed individual options, narrow the field down to a couple of providers whose solutions you’d like to demo.
 The project manager should coordinate the demo, but all selection team members should attend.

 Discuss Implementation Plan

-(For a more complete discussion of managing software implementations, check out this article.)
+For a more complete discussion of managing software implementations, check out this article.

 Review Proposals and Select Software

-Following the presentation of demos, most software buyers will have a strong idea of which product they are leaning towards.
+Following the presentation of demos, most software buyers will have a strong idea of which product they are leaning toward.
 If you find yourself in a situation where it is less clear which product will suit your needs, return to your requirements documentation.
 Weighting the most important requirements and scoring possible options can be a helpful way to consider the choices from a different perspective.

 Before making a final purchase decision, take the time to vet your vendor’s credentials.
 Asking for references is a good practice.
 Visit product support forums and online review sites as well, though, to access unbiased opinions from actual users.